 GeneCards Summary for COL17A1 Gene

 COL17A1 (Collagen Type XVII Alpha 1 Chain) is a Protein Coding gene.
 Diseases associated with COL17A1 include Epithelial Recurrent Erosion Dystrophy and Epidermolysis Bullosa, Junctional, Non-Herlitz Type.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Phospholipase-C Pathway.
-An important paralog of this gene is COL6A1.
+Among its related pathways are Degradation of the extracellular matrix and Phospholipase-C Pathway.
+An important paralog of this gene is COL28A1.

 UniProtKB/Swiss-Prot for COL17A1 Gene

 May play a role in the integrity of hemidesmosome and the attachment of basal keratinocytes to the underlying basement membrane.